-Redwood provides discretionary investment advice to certain individuals, high net worth individuals, pension and profitsharing plans, trusts, estates, corporations, other investment advisory firms, affiliated mutual funds and ETFs, and an affiliated private hedge fund.
-Redwood also provides model portfolios to other investment advisors and serves as a subadvisor to other investment advisers.
+Redwood provides discretionary investment advice to certain individuals, high net worth individuals, pension and profitsharing plans, trusts, estates, corporations, other investment advisory firms, affiliated mutual funds and ETFs.
+Redwood also provides model portfolios to other investment advisors and serves as a sub-advisor to other investment advisers.
 For additional information on minimums and clients please see Items 4 and 5 above.